-Since we last blogged about film locations here on the Yorkshire Coast, our county has seen plenty of lights, camera, action together with global film stars – including Tom Cruise!
+Our county has seen plenty of lights, camera, action and has been visited by global film stars – including Tom Cruise!

 The county has been featured in popular period dramas and has even been part of a reboot of one of the most watched TV programmes of the 70s, 80s and early 90s.